 KM SEETHI

-KM SEETHI is ICSSR Senior Fellow and Director, Inter University Centre for Social Science Research and Extension, Mahatma Gandhi University.
-He also served as Dean of Social Sciences and Professor & Director, School of International Relations and Politics, Honorary Director, KN Raj Centre and Director of Research, Mahatma Gandhi University, Kottayam, India.
+KM SEETHI is Director, Inter University Centre for Social Science Research and Extension, Mahatma Gandhi University.
+He also served as ICSSR Senior Fellow, Dean of Social Sciences and Professor & Director, School of International Relations and Politics, Honorary Director, KN Raj Centre and Director of Research, Mahatma Gandhi University, Kottayam, India.
 He was also the editor of 'South Asian Journal of Diplomacy,' 'Indian Journal of Politics and International Relations' and 'Journal of Political Economy and Fiscal Federalism.'